 Students in this sequence study a question central to humanistic inquiry: How do different kinds of media allow us to perceive and represent our world?
 To answer this question, they study how painting, photography, writing, film, song, and other media have allowed for new forms of knowledge, expression, and experience—but have also been seen as ethically dangerous or politically disruptive.
 The sequence traces philosophical and aesthetic debates about media from antiquity to the present in various cultural contexts.
 Students examine discussions of image, text, and sound in Plato, Shakespeare, Nietzsche, W. E. B. Du Bois, Alfred Hitchcock, Toni Morrison, and recent critical theory.

-Language is at the center of what it means to be human and is instrumental in most humanistic pursuits.
-With it, we understand others, describe, plan, narrate, learn, persuade, argue, reason, and think.
-This course teaches students to critically examine common assumptions that determine our understanding of language—and more specifically, the ways we, as speakers or writers, use it to communicate meaning.
-Unlike the other Humanities Core sequences, Language and the Human is taught in lecture and discussion-section format.
+Language is at the center of what it means to be human and is instrumental in all humanistic pursuits.
+With it, we understand others, persuade, argue, reason, and think.
+This course aims to provoke critical examination of common assumptions that determine our understanding of language, texts, and the ways language is used and understood via three interconnected processes: power, identity, and thought.

 What is poetry and why do we do it?
 In this three-quarter sequence, students examine the practice of poetry as a form of communication and linguistic innovation, asking questions such as: How is poetry as language and action different from other forms of linguistic activity?
 What is the role of poetry in society, in regard to memory, storytelling, and history; ritual and magic; knowledge and formation of selfhood; institution and revolution?
 This course addresses these questions in the poetry of different eras and peoples.
 In the Spring Quarter, this sequence branches: students may continue into HUMA 18200 or switch into the affiliated Arts Core course CRWR 18200 Poetry and the Human.